Infusing Experimental Reality into Complex Many-Body Hamiltonians: The Observable-Constrained Variational Framework (OCVF): Use OCVF to correct a specific model

 In our specific model, the term $\frac{\partial F_s}{\partial H_{c}}$ represents the NPT integrator, which acts as the differentiable forward model $F_s$.
 It executes the ensemble simulation not in a vacuum, but under the strict NPT (isothermal-isobaric) ensemble conditions that mimic the experiment.
 This integrator takes the corrected Hamiltonian $H_{c}$ (i.e., $H_{o} + \Delta H_{\theta}$) as its input, which is called at every MD step to compute the forces and stresses driving the atomic motion.
 This entire process is a direct application of modern Machine Learning Potentials (MLPs) for atomistic simulations .The specific equations of motion for the NPT ensemble, which couple atomic coordinates $q$ and the cell matrix $h$ to thermostats and barostats (as implemented in NoseHooverChain\_NPT ), were rigorously derived by Martyna et al. to generate this exact ensemble \cite{martyna1994constant}.
 This integrator propagates the system's state variables ($q$ and $h$) using a reversible, time-reversible algorithm like NPT\_verlet\_update, which is a variation of the velocity Verlet algorithm adapted for the extended NPT phase space \cite{martyna1994constant, tuckerman1992reversible}.Solving for the gradient $\frac{\partial F_s}{\partial H_{c}}$ (the sensitivity of the final averaged observable to the potential) using classical forward methods is computationally intractable for a large number of parameters $\theta$ .
 Therefore, this framework innovatively uses the Adjoint Sensitivity Method (ASM).

 This approach is central to modern scientific machine learning for "backpropagating" through differential equation solvers, which can be viewed as Neural Ordinary Differential Equations (ODEs) \cite{rackauckas2019diffeqflux}.In this process, a new set of "adjoint" differential equations is derived, often via a Lagrangian formulation.
 These adjoint equations are then solved backward in time along the original MD trajectory .
 This method efficiently computes the complex Jacobian-vector product required for the gradient without needing to store the full computational graph, a process that is rigorously defined for Differential-Algebraic Equation (DAE) systems \cite{cao2003adjoint}.The physical meaning of $\frac{\partial F_s}{\partial H_{c}}$ is therefore the physical bridge connecting the statistical mechanical macroscopic observation error ($\delta g(r)_{NPT}$) with the microscopic potential energy surface (PES) model.Taking 300 K as an example, we clearly demonstrate via a three-dimensional image the correction of the Prior\_PES (potential energy surface trained by DFT) by PDF, as shown in FIG. \ref{Fig:Three dimension of correction under 300K}.
 From left to right, they are the potential energy correction of the Net at 300 K, the Prior PES at 300 K, and the ultimately formed potential energy surface.
-The figures as FIG.\ref{Fig:correction of H} in appendix displays 2-dimension picture of PES correction,this correction in practice, showing how the differentiable forward model $F_s$ (driven by $\delta \mathfrak{O}{s}$ or $\delta g(r)$) corrects the prior potential energy surface $H_o$. \begin{widetext}
+Figure.\ref{Fig:correction of H} and Table \ref{tab:energy_corrections} in the Appendix together illustrate the two-dimensional PES correction and its corresponding numerical values in practice, showing how the differentiable forward model $F_s$ (driven by $\delta \mathfrak{O}{s}$ or $\delta g(r)$) corrects the prior potential energy surface $H_o$. \begin{widetext}

 \end{widetext}